-Have you ever made Black Eyed Peas before?
-I’m going to walk you through how to make black eyed peas on the stovetop, in the Instant Pot, and in the slow cooker.
+Have you ever made Black-Eyed Peas before?
+I’m going to walk you through how to make them in less than one hour on the stovetop and in the Instant Pot or in three hours in the slow cooker.
 These tips and tricks will leave you with perfectly cooked beans every time.

 Alright my friends, we're going to talk through a variety of cooking techniques for making black-eyed peas including stovetop, pressure cooker, and slow cooker.
 You'll find detailed instructions in the printable recipe card at the end of this post, but if you scroll through you'll find a deep dive into each technique.

-Cooking black-eyed peas on the stove top is the most simple and straightforward method.
+Cooking black-eyed peas on the stovetop is the most simple and straightforward method.
 The stovetop is great if you want to keep an eye on your beans as they cook and pull from the heat when they’re perfectly tender.
-If you’re making a salad, for example, you may want a more “al dente” bean than if you were making soup or veggie burgers.

 If you're using pre-soaked beans, your black-eyed peas will be nicely cooked in about 45 minutes.
-Unsoaked beans take longer to cook on the stovetop, but not by much.
+Unsoaked beans take longer to cook on the stovetop, but only by about 10 minutes.

 To cook black-eyed peas on the stove top, place in a pot and cover with plenty of water (I usually go with one part beans to four parts water).
 Bring to a boil, then reduce the heat and simmer until the beans are tender.